Romantic Restaurants and Bars in New York

 Jean-Georges Vongerichten’s ABC Kitchen

 There are a few upscale and fancy French restaurants in New York.
 Any of the Jean-Georges Vongerichten restaurants are great, but I would personally recommend ABC Kitchen in the Flatiron District.
 This is definitely a see-and-be-seen place.
 Expect romantic lighting and to be seated among the best dressed New Yorkers from for example the fashion and modeling industries.
 On Valentine’s Day, ABC Kitchen is a cool place to go to avoid tourists.
+Although this restaurant is quite large, the acoustics are great.
+You can easily have a conversation.
+In addition, the food is relatively affordable, depending on what you choose.

 Daniel Boulud is also another great chef with many top restaurants in New York.
 Daniel on East 65th Street is the best.
 If you want to go all out to impress your date, then this is the place in New York to take them to.
 With the most impressive decor in a classy restaurant, the French food will blow you away, but only if you can afford it.